Nationals vs. Phillies Player Props Betting Odds

 Stott Stats

-- Bryson Stott has 10 doubles, five home runs, 12 walks and 21 RBI (64 total hits).
-He's also swiped eight bases.
+- Bryson Stott has 66 hits with 10 doubles, five home runs, 13 walks and 21 RBI.
+He's also stolen eight bases.

 Stott Recent Games